Devon-Peroutky/OneDir/Server/ftplib/README.md

     * Launch the server with sudo
     * Client can be run as normal user

+##### Other Notes:
+I added my SqlManager to this:
+* It is based on my hw4 *crawler.py* SqlManager, but in theory better
+* It is still UNTESTED
+* You should not use SqlManager itself, instead use:
+   * TableAdder, for adding a new table
+   * TableManager, for manipulating tables.
+* If there are any methods you think we need and you don't want to write them let me know and I will

 I have now tested it on:

 | Server                        | Client                         |